1. Why is this a big deal?

 4. Why is this a big deal for Russia?

 Another shutoff would have hurt its credibility as an energy supplier.
 The deal was especially crucial after U.S. President Donald Trump imposed sanctions on an alternative link beneath the Baltic Sea, called Nord Stream 2.
 That pipeline would permit annual deliveries of as much as 55 billion cubic meters directly to Germany, doubling the capacity of an existing undersea route.
 By comparison, the new deal with Ukraine allows for 65 billion cubic meters in 2020.
-Still, Russia is also broadening its options: Gas is now flowing to Asia, via a new pipeline to China, and will go to Turkey -- and potentially on to southeastern Europe -- through the TurkStream line, which is due to open in early 2020.
+Still, Russia is also broadening its options: Gas is now flowing to Asia, via a new pipeline to China, and will go to Turkey -- and potentially on to southeastern Europe -- through the TurkStream line, which is due to open in January.

 5. And for Ukraine?

 Gas transport fees account for 3% of the country’s gross domestic product.
-The new five-year agreement can be extended through 2034 and includes a $3 billion debt repayment by Gazprom, as ordered by a court in Stockholm.
+The new five-year agreement can be extended through 2034 and includes an almost $3 billion debt repayment by Gazprom, as ordered by a court in Stockholm.
 If Naftogaz resumes direct purchases of Russian gas, prices will be linked to a European hub rather than dictated by a Gazprom formula.
 As a concession, Naftogaz met European demands to “unbundle” its gas production and transit businesses, potentially bringing in international companies to help manage storage facilities and 35,000 kilometers of pipelines -- one of the largest networks in Europe.
 Furthermore, Putin said at his annual press conference on Dec.
 19 that Ukraine wouldn’t be isolated.

 6. So everything is resolved?